 Also, Zimmer Biomet had knowledge of the potential for device fractures as early as 2010, when a prior recall was issued on the same product.
 However, they continued to sell the defective shoulder implants for several years.

-Based on Zimmer’s sale of a dangerous product, and their failure to properly warn patients about the risks, they are liable to those affected.
-Lawyers are currently helping those with defective shoulder implants file lawsuits.
+Zimmer now faces liability for selling a dangerous product, and failing to adequately warn patients about the risks.
+Lawyers are helping those with defective shoulder implants file lawsuits.

 The Zimmer Biomet Shoulder Recall affects implants distributed between October 2008 and September 2015, which could have been used in implants up to the date of the recall.